nandhu6523/EX-2-prompt-engineering-/README.md

 i] Broad Prompts:

     Pros: Foster diverse, exploratory outputs; useful for brainstorming.

     Cons: Often lack depth, structure, and focus; limited applicability for precision-based tasks.

 ii] Refined Prompts:

    Pros: Generate precise, structured, and contextually relevant content.

    Cons: May restrict creativity in open-ended scenarios; require more effort to craft effectively.

 Implications

        The effectiveness of generative AI models heavily depends on the clarity of the prompt.
 Broad prompts are ideal for exploration and ideation but lack precision.
 Refined prompts lead to accurate, structured, and actionable responses but may constrain flexibility in creative contexts.

 Best Practices for Effective Prompting

-1.Set Clear Objectives:
+1 .Set Clear Objectives:

      .
 Define the purpose and desired outcome.

      .
 Specify word limits, tone, and style.

 2. Provide Context: